 ORCID ID also enables all of your research outputs to be automatically linked to each other.
 You can maintain all your key information and contributions in one place.
 ORCID will, over time, reduce the need to enter the same personal and publication data into many different systems.

 Haris includes a field for authors to record your ORCID ID.
-If you have an ORCID ID, you can add it into Haris by clicking Create or Connect your ORCID ID in Edit profile in Haris:
+If you have an ORCID ID, you can add it into Haris by clicking Edit profile > Create or Connect your ORCID ID.

-There is also a possibility to make public and private CVs.
-These functions are also available under the Curriculum Vitae tab to the left.
+There is a possibility to make public and private CVs.
+These functions are available in the menu Curriculum Vitae to the left.